 Keeping irrelevant content among up to date and relevant content is an easy bad habit all too easy to fall into.
 Some information goes stale faster than others, so you have to define what does “outdated” or “not needed” mean in each case.
 Your Confluence is a living thing: contributors are coming and going (but mostly coming), creating different type of content in Spaces with different lifecycles.

-Configure a fitting archiving rule in Archiving Plugin, and let it move irrelevant or old content automatically to an Archive Space.
+Configure a fitting archiving rule in Better Content Archiving, and let it move irrelevant or old content automatically to an Archive Space.
 For example, a page dedicated to Atlassian Summit in 2016 would now be outdated, but the content may still be useful in future.
 Archive it, to keep your Confluence clean and without losing the content you may need to return to.
 This way all your content stays in a secure, easy-to-search place, but completely out of your team’s way.

-Viewing the page status calculated by Archiving Plugin in a Refined Wiki themed space
+Viewing the page status calculated by Better Content Archiving in a Refined Wiki themed space

 Flaw 4: Displaying content that nobody gives a toss about